2120 CPI Authority for Investigating Reports of Abuse or Neglect

 2121.2 Expedited Investigations

-When CPI has statutory responsibility to investigate a report of abuse or neglect involving an alleged perpetrator who is a DFPS employee or a single source continuum contractor (SSCC) for Community-Based Care (CBC), CPI expedites the investigation.
+When CPI has statutory responsibility to investigate a report of abuse or neglect that involves an alleged perpetrator who is a DFPS employee or a single source continuum contractor (SSCC) for Community-Based Care (CBC), CPI expedites the investigation.
 If the DFPS employee or SSCC employee is determined to be responsible for the abuse or neglect of a child, the review process may be expedited.
-See 1261.3 Expedited Administrative Reviews of Investigation Findings.
+See 1261.3 Requesting an Expedited Administrative Review of Investigation Findings.

 Time Frames for Expedited Investigation

-Whenever possible, CPI completes an investigation involving a DFPS employee or SSCC employee as the alleged perpetrator within 10 business days.
+Whenever possible, the special investigator completes an investigation that involves a DFPS or SSCC employee as the alleged perpetrator within 10 business days.
 If the investigation cannot be completed within that time frame, the investigator must do all of the following:

-When the regional director approves an extension, he or she is responsible for notifying the employee’s supervisor or the regional DFPS CBC contract administration manager that the extension has been granted.
+When the special investigator regional director approves an extension, he or she must notify the CPI regional director or designee, or the regional DFPS CBC contract administration manager, that the extension was granted.

 The special investigator does the following at the conclusion of the case:

-- Provides technical assistance to the regional director of the DFPS employee.
+• Provides any assistance to the regional director of the DFPS employee.

 The exit interview and technical assistance address policy-related issues that are identified during the investigation and addressed separate from the investigation.